programinglive/zettly-editor/README.md

 ## Syntax highlighting

 Code blocks use `@tiptap/extension-code-block-lowlight` together with `lowlight` and `highlight.js` for layered syntax highlighting. `lowlight` ships with a curated set of languages pre-registered inside `src/components/editor/code-block-config.ts`, including JavaScript, TypeScript, JSON, Bash, SQL, Go, PHP, Rust, Swift, Kotlin, and more.
 The default toolbar exposes a code-block toggle so editors can insert and format blocks instantly.
+While editing a block, press `Shift+Enter` / `Mod+Enter` or hit `Enter` on an empty line at the end to exit back to a normal paragraph.

 To support an additional language, register the Highlight.js grammar before mounting the editor: